thedarkart/Arbor-note/notes/Unit-3-Layer-3,4-Protection.md

 ### TCP SYN Flood Detection

-- The number of SYN packets per second exceeds the SYN Rate
+- The number of `SYN packets per second` exceeds the `SYN Rate`
-- The SYN ACK Delta Rate is exceeded
+- The `SYN ACK Delta Rate` is exceeded
 - Traffic is dropped and source is temporarily blocked

 ## Spoofed SYN Flood Prevention

 ### Spoofed SYN Flood Prevention

-- Any TCP connection attempt will be inspected
+- Any `TCP connection attempt` will be inspected
-— TCP traffic to other ports is not allowed through until source is authenticated
+— `TCP traffic` to other ports is not allowed through until source is authenticated
-- TCP connections from non-authenticated sources are not allowed through but neither are the sources blocked — Can protect against highly distributed attacks
+- T`CP connections` from non-authenticated sources are not allowed through but neither are the sources blocked — Can protect against highly distributed attacks

 ### Spoofed SYN Flood Prevention Automation